Orkiv/Inventory-client-qa/README.md

 # Additional Document
-The aim of this document is to provide more insight on API endpoint paths
+The aim of this document is to provide more insight on API endpoint paths.
+We recommend consuming this API with Mashape to have full access to object parameters.

 ### /items/count/